opnfv/functest/docs/userguide/index.rst

 ==========================

 The OPNFV testing group created a test collection database to collect the test results from CI.
-Any lab integrated in CI can push the results to this database.
+Any test project running on any lab integrated in CI can push the results to this database.

-The idea is to centralize the resultes and create a dashboard to give a high level overview of the test activities.
+This databse can be used afterwards to see the evolution of the tests and compare the results versus the installers, the scenario or the labs.

 You can find more information about the dashboard from Testing Dashboard wiki page `[6]`_.